 After initial surveys, the questionnaires split out peanut consumption from “tree nut” consumption and whether you ate peanuts or nuts the benefits were similar.

 Thus, for the most part, participants were left to their own devices to define what a nut is.
 Since most people don’t know what a true nut is, they could have been eating anything from almonds (drupe related to peaches) to hazelnuts (true nut) to a pistachio “nut” (drupe) to a pine “nut” (nutlike gymnosperm seed).

 The nutrient components of these nuts varies widely but one consistency is a very high fat content.
 For this reason, in the dark days when fat was considered harmful, nuts were shunned.

-However, in our more enlightened era we now know that fat does not cause heart disease or make you fat.
+However, in our more enlightened era we now know that fat does not cause heart disease.

-A one ounce portion of pecans contains 20.4 grams of fat (11.6 arms monounsaturated and 6.1 polyunsaturated) so that 90% of its 204 calories come from fat.
+A one-ounce portion of pecans contains 20.4 grams of fat (11.6 grams monounsaturated and 6.1 polyunsaturated) so 90% of its 204 calories come from fat.

 Nuts, of course, also contain numerous other biologically active compounds that all interact and participate in the overall beneficial effects that they have on cardiovascular disease and mortality.

 They are a whole, real food that can be eaten intact without processing and these are the foods we now recognize provide the best choices in our diets, irrespective of fat or carbohydrate content.